-Getting a tropical feel in a UK garden is easier than you might thing – choosing some hardy palm trees you can grow in the UK is a good place to start.
+Getting a tropical feel in a UK garden is easier than you might think – choosing some hardy palm trees you can grow in the UK is a good place to start.

 1. Brahea armata (Mexican Blue Palm)